 S-1086 Enhancing Sustainability of Beef Cattle Production in the Southern and Central US through Genetic Improvement

-Monitor: Mike Looper Administrative Advisor:
+Monitor: Mike Looper Administrative Advisor: James Matthews?

 No information was sent in advance.
 Dr. Trent Smith was identified at the project editor.
 Dr. Christy Bratcher will follow-up with him.